Unable to locate package on Ubuntu Linux? Here’s the fix!

-Universe: It is the community-supported software that is closed source.
+Universe: It is a community-supported software that is closed source.
 The Linux community maintains its affairs like updates, security patches, etc.

 Multiverse: This is the closed source.
 It is not supported, which means Ubuntu can’t distribute these packages, at least officially.
 But they are there for one’s own convenience.

-There is a good chance that the package you are looking to install is in one of these 4 repositories.
+There is a good chance that the package you want to install is in one of these 4 repositories.
 So enabling all of them makes the chance of a successful installation highly likely.
 Especially considering the case that they are usually disabled by default in Ubuntu 18.04.